-In addition to the Seminary's general educational goals, the M.A.
-(Biblical and Theological Studies) program attempts to achieve specific outcomes:
+The M.A.
+(Biblical and Theological Studies) student learning outcomes include:

-- Applies biblical truth to life and ministry based on a thorough understanding of the biblical canon - Employs mature theological thinking to evaluate competing ideas, develop a personally integrated and gospel-centered expression of biblical teachings, communicate theological truths clearly, and apply theological truths to life and ministry - Understands a broad range of biblical and theological issues, their historical background, and the significance that they have for the life and ministry of God's people - Exhibits a Christ-like character worthy of being emulated, and integrity that imparts credibility to his or her ministry - Demonstrates self-awareness and a commitment to an ongoing process of personal and spiritual formation that is clearly grounded in the gospel
+- Applies biblical truth to life and ministry based on a thorough understanding of the biblical canon. - Employs mature theological thinking to evaluate competing ideas, develop a personally integrated and gospel-centered expression of biblical teachings, communicate theological truths clearly, and apply theological truths to life and ministry - Understands a broad range of biblical and theological issues, their historical background, and the significance that they have for the life and ministry of God's people. - Exhibits a Christ-like character worthy of being emulated, and integrity that imparts credibility to his/her ministry - Demonstrates self-awareness and a commitment to an ongoing process of personal and spiritual formation that is clearly grounded in the gospel